Matthew-Mosior/fasta-region-inspector/README.md

 - ```Sample``` -> The associated sample identifier for the respective variant (String).
 - ```HGNC_Symbol``` -> The HGNC symbol for the respective variant (String).
 - ```Chromosome``` -> The chromosome the respective variant lies within (String).
+  - You should include all characters up to the first tab character in the description line.
 - ```Start_Position``` -> The start position for the respective variant (String).
 - ```End_Position``` -> The end position for the respective variant (String).
 - ```Reference_Allele``` -> The reference allele for the respective variant (String).